 Ben was featured in the 2016 New York Times best-seller, TED Talks: The Official Guide to Public Speaking, which was published by TED chief, Chris Anderson.
 In the book, Ben is described by Chris as a “powerful storyteller” with a penchant for surprising audiences.

 Achieving The Impossible.
 Showcasing spectacular visuals, a commanding stage presence, and funny stories, Ben Saunders enthralls audiences as he looks at why “Impossible is just someone’s opinion.”
-Taking audiences with him on his treks across the North and South Poles, he shares the keys to beating the odds and staying motivated even through challenges, risks, and setbacks.
+Taking audiences with him on his treks across the North and South Poles, he shares the keys to beating the odds and staying motivated even through challenges, risks, and setbacks, and how to maximize output and performance in a place where there is no one else with you, no one physically checking up on you, and no audience.
 Stating that “No one else is an authority on your potential,” he unravels the mysterious roots of perseverance and share insights about the traits we all possess that can allow us to tap into our deepest store of tenacity.
 His message is one of inspiration, empowerment, and boundless potential.

 Thriving In Challenging Environments.
 Business Insider succinctly summarized Ben Saunders’ infamous journey to the South Pole as “A Polar Expedition that Killed Everyone the Last Time It Was Attempted.”
 Believing that “we can all accomplish great feats through ambition, passion, stubbornness, and refusal to quit,” Saunders shares stories about how to rise to the challenge in front of you and thrive in the most challenging environments.
 From pushing past mental and physical barriers to exploring your innate inner strength, Saunders shows audiences how to embrace adversity and challenge in order to reach their true potential.
 When your body says quit, what makes your mind charge ahead?
 When the stakes are high and things go wrong, how do we remain calm and moving forward?
 This modern day Shackleton takes audiences on an expedition about endurance and determination that is applicable to us all.